adam-drewery/blog.drewery.uk/content/making-a-blog.md

 Probably doesn't require too much explanation as to what's going on here... its pretty filthy though, I felt like I had to take a shower afterwards.
 I wish there was a better way to do this.

 But anyway, if its stupid and it works, then its not stupid!
 So, I'm happy with it.
+You can see the completed pipeline yaml file [here](https://github.com/adam-drewery/blog/blob/main/.github/workflows/build.yml).

 I'll write another post at some point describing how I built the site itself.
 I had quite a bit of fun with it if I'm honest... frontend development has gotten more fun now I can delegate the tedious bits to ChatGPT. 😎